Carol P. Christ: Significance

 According to scholarly source, Carol believed that "it is necessary to take the risk of writing personally because in that way we remain true to what we know at the deepest levels of our being and to the insights with which we create feminist theology".
 Christ's ideology is not neglecting or questioning religion, it is solely based on the authoritarian justice and worship of male figures which is demeaning to women.
 Christ has written another follow up of "Why Women Need a Goddess" to "Why Women, Men, and Other Living Things Still Need the Goddess".
-It shows that even still today, everyone needs a Goddess figure to control the power of hierarchy and patriarchy.
-The Goddess movement helps people understand the psychological theory behind the idea of male representation of God and Christ has portrayed it through her essays even after 35 years.
-The Goddess movement is a way for one woman to connect with other women, with their sisters and daughters.
+It argues that even still today, everyone needs a Goddess figure to control the power of hierarchy and patriarchy.
 Christ has written six books in her areas of Feminism study and the following are mentioned.